What is LinkedIn Creator Mode?

 - Follower number

-Let’s take a look at the features of Creator Mode:
+Let’s take a look at the functionality of Creator Mode:

 Following is a one-way ungated action.
-The person will receive content in the feed as influenced by the algorithm, but it isn’t reciprocal.
+The person will receive content in the feed as influenced by the algorithm, but it isn’t reciprocal, unless you choose to follow or connect with them.
 Your audience is unlimited.

 What happens after turning on creator mode?